 Hiring somebody to write an article for you as a blog contributor when you're really stuck is fine.
 Just don't rely on them too much.
 You want you and your blog to become an expert resource.
 Yes, having other topical experts writing for you is great, but you don't want to depend on them.
 They're the ones offering the information and not you, even if it is on your blog.

 Yes, outside bloggers known in your industry can provide some credibility, but you need to put your names on it.
 It needs to be someone within the blog ownership itself that blogs the most, even if that person, or those people if you decide to make it a group effort, has someone ghostwriting for them.

-So it's not a bad idea to have a ghostwriter working for you, though preferably you want it to be someone consistent.
+So, it's not a bad idea to have a ghostwriter working for you, though preferably you want it to be someone consistent.
 Just make sure that your own voice is heard and that your content is useful and searchable.
 There are ghostwriters that are excellent at this.
 But still, nothing is better than just putting your own thoughts out there and letting someone tweak it for you.
-That's the best advice I can give.

 Need a ghostwriter for your blog?
 We can help you create custom content for your website or blog!